Header Image

 Spellings:

-The children will receive new spellings every Friday and will be tested on these words the following Thursday.
+The children will receive new spellings every Friday and will be tested on these words the following Friday.
 The spellings children are given link to the spelling pattern we have been learning in class that week.
 Please use the ‘look, cover, write, check’ method in their yellow spelling books to help the children learn their spellings.
-I will note any mistakes in your child’s book for further revision at home.
+This is part of your child’s home learning each week and yellow books are required to be in school every Thursday.

 Reading :

 Please encourage your child to read their reading books as often as possible at home.
 It is beneficial for your child to read daily.
 They don’t have to complete a book each night, but a couple of pages every day is extremely valuable to making good progress in reading.
-Your child has the opportunity to change their book as much as necessary.
+Your child can change their book as much as necessary.
 In Year Two we encourage children to take ownership of their reading and support them to ask to change their book once they have completed their current book.
 We will support with this as much as possible as we understand many children will need help with this.
-Please send your child’s reading packet to school every day.
+Please send your child’s reading book to school every day.
 We ask you to support your child with their reading by reading with your child 3 times per week as minimum.
-Please sign and date your child’s reading record each time they have read with an adult.
+Please record each time your child reads to an adult at home using Boom Reader.
+This is a digital reading record which helps us identify children who do not have the opportunity to read at home.
+Your support with this is greatly appreciated.

 PE :

-Our PE sessions in Year 2 are on Wednesdays and Thursdays this term.
-Mr Sheahan will be teaching PE on a Thursday, but this may be subject to change.
+Our PE sessions in Year 2 are on Tuesdays and Wednesdays this half term.
+Mrs Barnes will be teaching PE on a Wednesday, but this is subject to change each half term to ensure children experience a wide range of enrichment opportunities in PE.
 Parents will be notified of any changes via School Comms.
-Please make sure that all earrings are removed on PE days and that your child has the appropriate PE kit for outdoor PE in school on those days.
+Please make sure that all earrings are removed on PE days, long hair is tied back and that your child has the appropriate PE kit for outdoor PE in school on those days.

 Privacy Policy